Jim Kelley: Hašek incident

 One of the most notorious moments of Kelley's career came in the 1996–97 NHL season, while he was covering the Buffalo Sabres' first round playoff series against the Ottawa Senators.
 After Sabres goaltender Dominik Hašek claimed to be injured with a knee pop in Game Three of the series, Kelley wrote a column the next day that accused Hašek of having "poor mental toughness."
 After Game Five of the series, Kelley approached Hašek for an interview.
 When he saw Kelley, Hašek unexpectedly yelled at him, pushed him and subsequently ripped his shirt off.
 He later issued a formal apology to Kelley, and was suspended three games and fined $10,000 for his actions.

 Cancer

 In his Sportsnet.ca column on December 24, 2009, Kelley revealed that had pancreatic cancer.
 He died at the age of 61 at Buffalo General Hospital on November 30, 2010.
 Earlier that morning at 1:30 a.m.
 (EST), he filed his final column for Sportsnet.ca.
-The subject was the Toronto Maple Leafs' status on the two-year anniversary of the hiring of Brian Burke as its general manager.
+The subject was the Toronto Maple Leafs' status on the second anniversary of the hiring of Brian Burke as its general manager.